YinJC/uk-tex-faq/FAQ-slashbox.md

----
-layout: page
-title: Diagonal separation in corner cells of tables
+# Diagonal separation in corner cells of tables
----

 You want to label both the top or bottom row and the left- or rightmost column, somewhere at the corner of the table where the row